 Thanks for once again tuning in to Sake On Air.
-You can help new listeners discover the show by leaving us a review on Apple Podcasts or on any of your favorite services that deliver you all of your podcasting needs.
-Contact us at firstname.lastname@example.org with any thoughts or feelings, or go ahead and follow us on Instagram, Twitter, and Facebook.
+You can help new listeners discover the show by leaving us a review on Apple Podcasts or on whatever service delivers you all of your podcasting needs.
+Contact us at firstname.lastname@example.org with any thoughts about this week’s show, and feel free to follow us on Instagram, Twitter, and Facebook.
 Everything from Sake Future Summit 2020, as well as a number of other recordings, are all archived over on our YouTube channel, as well.